quotcode/Dog-Breeds-Classification-Kaggle/README.md

 -> Use of Image Data Generator of Keras to carry out Data Augmentation in order to prevent the model from overfitting and feeding the data to the model without causing the System resource exhaustion

--> Model Foramtion with 491,640 trainable parameters
+-> Model Foramtion with 491,640 trainable parameters using the VGG16 Neural Network Architecture which is Fine tuned for 120 Dog Breeds

           Note : The project is work in progress as the model is still taking a long time to complete training and I am trying to use a better combination of hyperparameters so that the model performs well without getting overfitted.